mockingloris/node-express-4-passport-github/README.md

 see the code.
 Especially my use of the handlebars templating engine.

-Also note that the node engine I used for this project is Node 6, you will see the Version on the package.json file.
+Also note that the node engine I used for this project is Node 6, you will see the version on the package.json file.

 For now you can only get the user email and name.
-I'm working on getting the repos as well.
+I'm working on getting the user's repos as well.